 Remember “Bro Hymn”?
-That moshable eulogy from 90s California punk band Pennywise—a shout out to their fallen friends and a plea for survivors to remember that we’re in this thing together and to lean on each other when times are tough.
+That moshable eulogy from 90s California punk band Pennywise?
+It was a shout out to their fallen friends and a reminder that we’re in this thing together and to lean on each other when times are tough.

 In our tribute to the fragility of that make/break line, let’s channel that punk energy and spill out a few drops for our friends—the County businesses that succumbed to the intensity of the COVID-19 storm, knowing it could have been and could still be any one of us.